As a medical doctor, do you keep bumping into the expression DICOM image (in radiology, especially) and wondering what it is?

-If you grew up wanting to be a doctor, after seeing TV shows such as House MD, Scrubs, or Grey's Anatomy you probably expected that your day-to-day involved holding an X-Ray against a backlight and discussing a case with colleagues.
+If you grew up wanting to be a doctor, after seeing TV shows such as House MD, Scrubs, or Grey's Anatomy you probably expected that your day-to-day involved holding an X-Ray against a backlight.

-This article will clarify the information that you always wondered about – such as what file format is a CT scan –, but also touchpoints like:
+This article will clarify the information that you have always wondered about – such as what file format is a CT scan –, but also touchpoints like

 - What is DICOM in healthcare